top of page

 Inspiration

-I began the painting by applying masking fluid over the plants that overlap the panther.
+For the painting stage, I began by applying masking fluid over the plants that overlap the panther.
 Masking fluid acts as a barrier preventing some areas from absorbing paint.
-Not having to paint around leaves allowed me to build up consistent layers and details in the fur.
-Then I added a green background wash to the top of the piece.
-Then I removed the masking fluid and began a lengthy process of painting leaves, flowers and animals.
+This allowed me to build up consistent layers and details in the fur without disturbing the foliage sections.
+After the body of the panther was complete, I removed the masking fluid and painted in the animals, leaves and other details.
+The whole painting process took me 1-2 months, but was spread out over several months because I had an injury and also was working on two other paintings.

-I developed an over-use injury in my right shoulder half way through the plants, and had to slow down for a while to figure out what I was doing wrong ergonomically.
-The issue was that I was painting with my hand above my shoulder for too-long periods of time (apparently that puts a lot of pressure on your shoulder).
-Also, being on my phone for long periods of time was affecting my back and neck.
-I reduced my phone usage (no candy crush for me :c ), did regular exercises for that area of my body (that I had learned in physical therapy last year), and started using a homemade art maul stick to help support my arm as it healed (seen here).
+I developed an injury/pain in my right shoulder half way through the plants, and had to slow down for a while to figure out what I was doing wrong ergonomically.
+I have EDS, so I am no stranger to odd aches and pains.
+I did regular exercises for that area of my body that learned in physical therapy, and started using a homemade art maul stick to help support my arm as it healed (seen here).

-Slowly but surely, I worked up the details in the herbaceous plants and flowers.
+Slowly but surely, I finished the details in the herbaceous plants and flowers.

-I finished painting in May and took it to a large format scanner at Prints Giclee Shop, in Miami, to get it digitized.
-I then used the digital images to make prints!
-For this piece, I decided to offer it as a limited edition of 30 in both a large and a small size.
+I finished painting in May, and took it to a large format scanner at Prints Giclee Shop in Miami, to get it digitized.
+I then used the scanned digital images to make limited edition prints.
+For this piece, I decided to offer it in an edition of 30 in both a large and a small size.
 Available here: https://www.kimheise.com/product-page/yuma-the-florida-panther-print

 Details: Click to enlarge.